-- Large Businesses will be required to publish 6-monthly reports on their small business payment times and practices
+- Large Businesses will be required to publish bi-annual reports on their small business payment times and practices

 - Daily penalties apply for failure to report

-- The framework is expected to commence on 1 January 2021
+- The framework will commence on 1 January 2021

-The framework requires large entities to prepare 6-monthly reports (2 reports for each income year) on their payment terms to small businesses.
+The framework requires large entities to prepare bi-annual reports (2 reports for each income year) on their payment terms to small businesses.
+Reporting entities will be given a 12-month penalty free transition from the implementation date of the Scheme to enable them to familiarise themselves with the scheme and transition effectively.
 The reports will need to be submitted to the regulator 3 months after the end of each of the reporting periods.
 The reports will be placed on the publicly available Payment times reporting register.

-Failure for large entities to report could result in daily penalties of 60 penalty points ($12,600) for an individual and 300 penalty units for a body corporate ($63,000) per a day.
-If a group of entities fail to report, for example due to an IT failure, that cost can be substantial as the penalty relates to each entity in the group per a day.
+Failure for large entities to report could result in daily penalties of 60 penalty points ($13,320) for an individual and 300 penalty units for a body corporate ($66,600) per a day.
+If a group of entities fail to report, for example due to an IT failure, that cost could be substantial as the penalty relates to each entity in the group per a day.

 Who is captured?